 For long-term storage, half-charge and turn it off

-If you plan to store your device for months without using it, do not charge it fully, neither do you charge completely discharge it.
-If the battery is at 100% for a long time, battery capacity will deteriorate.
-On the other hand, if the battery is near or completely discharged, the phone can go into a “deep discharge state.”
+If you plan to store your device for months without using it, do not charge it fully, neither completely discharge it.
+If the battery is at 100% for a long time, its capacity will go down.
+On the other hand, if the battery is nearly or completely discharged, the phone can go into a “deep discharge state.”

-The best way to store it is to charge it up to about 50% before turning it off for storage.
-Keep it in a cool and dry area, around 10 OC to 35 OC.
-Do not store it in damp or humid areas.
+The best way to store a battery is to charge it up to about 50% before turning it off for storage.
+Keep it in a cool and dry area, around 10°C to 35°C. Do not store it in damp or humid areas.
 Moisture absorption is critical in electric devices’ health.

 Do not wait too long before recharging

-Waiting for your smartphone to fully drain its battery before recharging it is not as efficient as it may sound because this habit actually does more work to the battery and thus, eventually decreases its lifespan.
-Instead, recharge your smartphone right away when it reaches a charge state of about 20% to 40%.
+Waiting for your smartphone to fully drain its battery before recharging it is not as efficient as it may look because this habit actually makes the battery heat up and thus, eventually decreases its lifespan.
+Instead, recharge your smartphone right away when it reaches a charge state of about 20 to 40%.
 Avoid pushing it further down to 10%.

 Recharge up to around 80% only

-A 2015 study by Muenzel et al has shown a smartphone battery lifespan prediction model.
-From this model, the group of researchers have analyzed that selecting the maximum daily charging state can increase a battery’s lifespan more than twice.
+A 2015 study by Muenzel et al has analyzed that selecting the maximum daily charging state can double a battery’s lifespan.

 In addition, the case study has specified that the daily charge state of smartphone’s lithium-ion batteries should play between 21% and 81%, that is, an average of 51% state of charge.